ray-project/ray/doc/source/ray-observability/index.md

 3. Debug with various tools and data
 4. Form a hypothesis, implement a fix, and validate it.

-You'll Learn about all the available Observability tools Ray provides to accerelate your troubleshooting workflow in rest of this section.
+You'll Learn about all the available Observability tools Ray provides to accerelate your troubleshooting workflow in the rest of this section.